 Airboat Tours in Fort Lauderdale – Why Aren’t There Any Alligators?

 A common misconception is that you’re guaranteed to spot an alligator while on an Everglades airboat tour.
 While the Everglades is known for its large population of alligators, there’s a chance you may not spot one while on your airboat.
 Alligators are wild animals and display unpredictable behavior.
 There are days where you’ll spot 100 alligators swimming along the boat and basking in the sun and others where you’re lucky to see one.
 While we can’t guarantee that you’ll spot an alligator, the Airboat Rides Fort Lauderdale captains do know the best spots for finding one, so you have a very good chance of seeing one with us.

 The Everglades Will Be Around Forever, Right?

 It’s difficult to predict if the Everglades will exist for our grandchildren to see one day.
 The Everglades is diminishing in size due to a number of complex reasons, such as urban development and invasive species.
 While it does seem as though the Everglades is in bad shape for the future, there have been consistent and heavy conservation efforts put forth to keep the Everglades alive and flourishing for as long as possible.

-See The Everglades With Airboat Rides Fort Lauderdale
+See The Everglades With Airboat Tours in Fort Lauderdale

 The Everglades is a diverse ecosystem that is unique in its own right.
 It deserves to be experienced at least once, and what better way to see it than with Airboat Rides Fort Lauderdale today?
-Call us today at +1 (954) 338-4890, or visit our contact page to discuss your next airboat tour!
+Contact us or call us today at +1 (954) 338-4890 to discuss your next airboat tour!